Software Guide3D Visualization

 Budget

 There are powerful paid options out there, but you don’t have to spend a fortune to get started.
-Many free and open-source tools (like Blender and FreeCAD) are robust enough for personal and even professional use.
+Many free and open-source tools (like Blender and FreeCAD) are capable enough for personal and even professional use.
 If your needs grow, you can always upgrade later.

 Hardware Requirements